Diploma in Landscape Design & Horticulture (N57)

 Why LDH?

-- An exclusive diploma that combines training in landscape design with plant science and horticulture to prepare you for exciting roles in transforming Singapore’s cityscape
+• One-of-a-kind diploma that combines training in landscape design, plant science and horticulture to prepare you for exciting roles in transforming Singapore’s cityscape

-- Experience learning in immersive outdoor settings such as Singapore Botanic Gardens, Clementi Woods Park and nature reserves
+• Immersive learning at outdoor settings such as Singapore Botanic Gardens, Clementi Woods Park and nature reserves

-- Acquire the latest industry practices and technologies through a curriculum jointly developed, delivered and assessed by industry, including the National Parks Board
+• Learn the latest industry practices and technologies through a curriculum jointly developed, delivered, and assessed by industry, including the National Parks Board

 About LDH

+At our smart greenhouse facility, you will learn about urban agriculture and optimising crop growth using real-time data from smart sensors.
 Enjoy experiential learning outside of the classroom?
-You’ll get to be involved in tree planting at Pulau Ubin and various locations in Singapore, or the removal of invasive plant species in our nature reserves.
+You’ll get to be involved in tree planting or the removal of invasive plant species at Pulau Ubin and nature reserves around Singapore.

-You can even choose to intern at a company specialising in the same domain area to further enhance your industry experience.
-With our renowned partner organisations such as Gardens by the Bay, Sentosa Golf Club, Singapore Botanic Gardens, Sungei Buloh Wetland Reserve, Pulau Ubin, Changi Airport, and Mandai Wildlife Reserve, you can look forward to an internship that will hone your skill sets!
+You can even deepen your learning by interning at a company specialising in the same domain area.
+With our renowned partner organisations such as Gardens by the Bay, Sentosa Golf Club, Singapore Botanic Gardens, Sungei Buloh Wetland Reserve, Pulau Ubin, Changi Airport, and Mandai Wildlife Reserve, you can look forward to an internship that will sharpen your skill sets!

 Overview of Your LDH Journey